Russia's war on Ukraine latest: Xi visit to Putin | Law-Order

 * The United States and its Western allies are deeply sceptical of China's motives, noting it has declined to condemn Russia and provided it with an economic lifeline.
 DIPLOMACY

-* Justice ministers from around the world will meet in London on Monday to discuss scaling up support for the International Criminal Court after it issued an arrest warrant for Putin. * Several European Union countries will sign an agreement on Monday in Brussels to buy 155 mm artillery shells for Ukraine.
-Kyiv has identified the supply of 155 mm shells as a critical need, with both sides firing thousands of artillery rounds every day.
+* Justice ministers from around the world will meet in London on Monday to discuss scaling up support for the International Criminal Court after it issued an arrest warrant for Putin. * The European Union is seeking a deal on the joint procurement of ammunition for Ukraine at a meeting of the bloc's foreign and defence ministers in Brussels.

 * After U.S. sources said Chinese ammunition was being used by Russian forces, Beijing countered that it was the United States, not the Chinese, supplying arms to the Ukraine battlefield.
 FIGHTING